-- (1) A valve or similar fitting attached to the side of the vessel below the waterline, within a machinery space or other high fire risk area, or to essential system piping, must be of steel, bronze, copper, or other non-brittle fire resistant material. - (2) Seacocks, valves, through-hull fittings and associated piping must comply with one of the following standards: - (a) ISO 9093-1 Small craft Seacocks and through-hull fittings Part 1: Metallic; - (b) ISO 9093-2 Small craft Seacocks and through-hull fittings Part 2: Non-metallic; or - (c) ABYC H-27 Seacocks, thru-hull fittings, and drain plugs.
+- (1) A valve or similar fitting attached to the side of the vessel below the waterline, within a machinery space or other high fire risk area, or to essential system piping, must be of steel, bronze, copper, or other non-brittle fire-resistant material. - (2) Transducers must have a watertight seal.
+Transducer location and installation method should be considered at the design stage as the watertight integrity can be compromised during installation, docking, sling lifts and minor groundings.
+NOTE Transducers for the purpose of this standard are considered a type of through-hull fitting and therefore have installation testing requirements to ensure the vessels watertight integrity. - (3) Seacocks, valves, through-hull fittings and associated piping must comply with one of the following standards: - (a) ISO 9093-1 Small craft Seacocks and through-hull fittings Part 1: Metallic; - (b) ISO 9093-2 Small craft Seacocks and through-hull fittings Part 2: Nonmetallic; or - (c) ABYC H-27 Seacocks, thru-hull fittings, and drain plugs.

-Note Non-metallic fittings are generally not suitable when a fire resistant material is required or in an area of high use that is susceptible to being walked on or crushed.
+NOTE Non-metallic fittings are generally not suitable when a fire resistant material is required or in an area of high use that is susceptible to being walked on or crushed.
 Use metallic fittings on fire boundaries and when fittings are close to or adjacent to machinery equipment within maintenance envelopes.